ptaconet/modisfast/README.md

 require(opendapr)
 require(sf)

-# Set ROI and time range of interest
+# Define ROI and time range of interest
 roi <- st_as_sf(data.frame(geom="POLYGON ((-5.82 9.54, -5.42 9.55, -5.41 8.84, -5.81 8.84, -5.82 9.54))"),wkt="geom",crs = 4326)
 time_range <- as.Date(c("2017-01-01","2017-01-30"))

 # Login to Earthdata servers with username and password.
 To create an account go to : https://urs.earthdata.nasa.gov/.
+# Here we have stored our credentials in local environment variables
 username <- Sys.getenv("earthdata_un")
 password <- Sys.getenv("earthdata_pw")
 log <- login(credentials = c(username,password), source = "earthdata")
 #> Checking credentials...
 #> Successfull login to earthdata
 ```

-Download MODIS and GPM data in two steps :
+Download the data in two steps :

 1. Get the OPeNDAP URLs with the `get_url()` function ;
 2. Download the data with the `download_data()` function.